robinrob/rsmithio/_posts/2018-06-02-immutable-python-class.md

 Indeed the resulting `Immutable.py` class was pretty fiddly to get right.
 Essentially it makes a lot of use of `object.__getattribute__` and `object.__setattr__`.
 These methods are [documented here](https://docs.python.org/3/reference/datamodel.html).

+Since the `Immutable` class is storing all object attributes in a dictionary, this probably messes up auto-completion in an IDE on the object's attributes.

 I probably wouldn't recommend using `Immutable` in a production project, but might be useful/fun to use in a personal project, as I do sometimes.